Marneus68/godo/README.md

+# THIS PROJECT IS IN ITS EARLY STAGES

+## This readme is just a design documentation for now

 # godo

-Simple job remoting tool
+Simple job remoting tool meant as an alternative to buildbot.

-alternative to buildbot

 ## Name